Ruby Wax: Early career

 Wax moved to the UK and studied at the Royal Scottish Academy of Music and Drama in Glasgow.
 She started her acting career as a straight actress at the Crucible Theatre, Sheffield, where she began a long-standing writing and directing partnership with Alan Rickman, who later directed many of her stage comedy shows.

 In 1978, she joined the Royal Shakespeare Company, working alongside Juliet Stevenson in Measure for Measure, as Jaquenetta opposite Michael Hordern in Love's Labours Lost, replacing Zoë Wanamaker as Jane in The Way of the World and appearing in the Howard Brenton three-hander Sore Throats.
 While at the RSC, Wax also met and befriended Ian Charleson, and later contributed a chapter to the 1990 book, For Ian Charleson: A Tribute.
 In 1981, Wax appeared as an American track fan in Charleson's breakthrough film, Chariots of Fire.
 She originally had a much larger role in the film, but it was cut down in editing.

 Wax made a one-off appearance in a 1980 episode of The Professionals, Bloodsports, playing Lonnie, an American student.
 In 1981, she appeared in the follow-up to The Rocky Horror Picture Show, called Shock Treatment.
 In the film, Wax portrays Betty Hapschatt, who married Ralph Hapschatt in the first film.
-The same year, she Wax also appeared briefly as a secretary in Omen III: The Final Conflict.
+The same year, Wax also appeared briefly as a secretary in Omen III: The Final Conflict.

 Comedy work

 In 1985, she starred as loud-mouthed American actress Shelley DuPont on the British sitcom Girls on Top.

 In 1987, Wax was given her own comedy chat show, Don't Miss Wax, on Channel 4.
 She was also hired as a radio presenter by the Superstation, an overnight sustaining service for commercial radio in the UK.
 In December 1989, she appeared in the Red Dwarf episode "Timeslides" as the television host Blaize Falconberger of the fictional show "Lifestyles of the Disgustingly Rich and Famous".

 Wax began working with the BBC in 1991, with the show The Full Wax (1991–94).
 In 1994, Ruby Wax Meets Madonna aired on the BBC, followed by the series Ruby Wax Meets...
 (1996–98), in which she interviewed public figures such as Imelda Marcos, O. J. Simpson, and Pamela Anderson.
 Ruby Wax Meets... was nominated for a 1997 BAFTA Award (credited to Clive Tulloh and Don Boyd), for an interview with Sarah, Duchess of York, an interview which attracted over 14 million viewers.
 She also made two guest appearances in Absolutely Fabulous, a programme on which she served as script editor throughout the run of the series.

 From November 2001 to June 2002, Wax presented a TV quiz show on BBC One, The Waiting Game.
 Her final BBC interview series aired in 2003.
-In 2005 Wax appeared as a cleaner in the music video to McFly's Comic Relief song All About You.
+In 2005 Wax appeared as a cleaner in the music video to McFly's Comic Relief song "All About You".